JetBrains-Research/metrics-evaluation/README.md

-# metrics-evaluation
+# Evaluation of metrics for code generation
-Evaluating metrics for code generation
+This repository will contain code to run the existing approaches to code generation on multiple datasets.